Ginevra Elkann: Career

 Elkann worked as third assistant director on Bernardo Bertolucci's 1998 film L'assedio, and was video assistant on Anthony Minghella's The Talented Mr. Ripley (1999).
 She later studied filmmaking at the London Film School (LFS), where she achieved her master's degree.
 In 2005, her LFS graduation film, the nine-minute Vado a messa (I Am Going to Mass), was screened during a Cinema Schools special event at the 62nd Venice International Film Festival.
 Asked whether she had any particular subjects in mind for a feature-length film, she mentioned two: a thriller set in the world of synchronized swimming, and an adaptation of her father's story Piazza Carignano, which concerns a fascist Jew.
 It is inspired by the story of her father's side of the family, the influential Ovazza banking family, who were early allies and important financial patrons of Benito Mussolini and Italian fascism.

 In 2009, Elkann founded production company Caspian Films, first producing Frontier Blues, her debut feature film by Iranian director and fellow LFS graduate Babak Jalali.
 This film was developed with support from the Cinéfondation of Cannes and premiered in competition at the 62nd Locarno Film Festival.
 She then produced other independent feature films such as White Shadow, directed by Noaz Deshe (2013), which won the Lion of the Future award at the 70th Venice International Film Festival; Chlorine, directed by Lamberto Sanfelice (2015), which premiered at the 2015 Sundance Film Festival; and again with Jalali on his third feature Land, which premiered in the Panorama section at the 68th Berlin International Film Festival.

 In 2011, Elkann founded the production and distribution company Good Films, together with Francesco Melzi d'Eril, Luigi Musini, and Lorenzo Mieli.
 In 2019, her debut feature film as a director Magari (If Only) had its world premiere as the opening film at the 72nd Locarno Film Festival.
 Due to the COVID-19 pandemic in Italy, theatrical distribution of the film could not go ahead as programmed, so the film was made available on RaiPlay, the streaming platform of Italian national broadcaster RAI in May 2020.
 It was nominated for the best first film in 2020 and best new director in 2021 to the Ciak d'oro.

 Personal life

-Elkann married Count Giovanni Gaetani dell'Aquila d'Aragona (born 1973) in a Roman Catholic ceremony in Marrakesh, Morocco, on 25 April 2009.
-She has two sons and a daughter with her husband; they were named Giacomo (born 15 August 2009), Pietro (born 31 October 2012), and Marella (born 27 May 2014).
+Elkann married Count Giovanni Gaetani dell'Aquila d'Aragona (b.
+1973) in a Catholic ceremony in Marrakesh, Morocco, on 25 April 2009.
+She has two sons and a daughter with her husband: Giacomo (b.
+15 August 2009), Pietro (b.
+31 October 2012), and Marella (b.
+27 May 2014).